BRAIN-NTNU/WorkshopAI-Cognite-V22/README.md

 and is pre-trained on [COCO](https://cocodataset.org/#home) train2017 (COCO = Common Objects in Context), which consists of 91 different classes like person, bicycle, car etc...
 The model take as input an image and outputs the predicted bounding boxes and its corresponding probability and label.
-For example a `bounding_box=(10, 10, 20, 20)` , `label=person` person, and  `score=0.9` tells us at that the bounding box covering the coordinates (10,10) and (20,20) has with a 90% probability a person inside the market area.
+For example a `bounding_box=(10, 10, 20, 20)` , `label=person`, and  `score=0.9` tells us at that the bounding box covering the coordinates (10,10) and (20,20) has with a 90% probability a person inside the market area.

 ### A 🐻 or a 🚗?

-Now that we have a great way to view data visual data from the drone, let us try to use som neural networks to predict what the drone is actually seeing.
+Now that we have a great way to view data visual data from the drone, let us try to use some neural networks to predict what the drone is actually seeing.
 As explained above we will use the SSDLite model for this.
 The reason for this is that SSDLite is really fast, and we can make predictions on every frame shown by the drone while running on your own computer.